Paediatric acupuncture FAQS for parents

 Most children need a series of weekly appointments to begin with.
 When their condition(s) shows obvious sign of improvement, then the appointments can begin to be less frequent.

 Acupuncture has virtually no unpleasant side-effects.
 Any that do occur are mild and self-correcting.
-Occasionally there may be minor bruising at the needle point or a short-term and temporary flare-up of your child’s symptoms.
-It is important to always make sure you see a practitioner who has had specific training to treat children (please see the Hub of Paediatric Acupuncture (HOPA Directory).
+Occasionally there may be minor bruising at the needle point or a short-term and temporary flare-up of your child's symptoms.